JeaustinSirias/SMPG_TOOL-deprecated-/README.md

 # SMPG_TOOL
 This is a **functional** python stable version of the original Excel-implemented SMPG tool.
 New changes are under construction in another repository and they're comming next months.
-This code is not currently standarized according to PEP8, it's just a **functional experiment**, so it must not be considered as a professional project yet.
+This code is not currently standarized according to PEP8, it's just a **functional experiment**, so it must not be considered as a professional project yet, however all original SMPG features are implemented and can be used.

 ### RUNNING SCRIPT